gamemanual0/gm0/source/docs/useful-resources.rst

 Programming
 -----------

-`Controls Engineering in the FIRST Robotics Competition <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`_:highlight:`*` --- A book that introduces students to the broader field of control theory.

-`FIRST's Programming Resources <https://www.firstinspires.org/resource-library/ftc/technology-information-and-resources>`_ --- A collection of FIRST's official programming resources, including introductions to each programming tool.
+`Learn Java for FTC <https://raw.githubusercontent.com/alan412/LearnJavaForFTC/master/LearnJavaForFTC.pdf>`_:highlight:`*`  --- An  introduction to FTC programming, assuming no preexisting Java knowledge.
+It is also available for sale as a `paperback book <https://www.amazon.com/Learn-Java-FTC-Alan-Smith/dp/B08DBVKXLZ>`_.

 `FTC Robot Controller Repository <https://github.com/FIRST-Tech-Challenge/FtcRobotController>`_:highlight:`*` --- The home of the FTC SDK.
 Also check out the associated `wiki <https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/>`_ and `JavaDocs <https://first-tech-challenge.github.io/FtcRobotController/>`_.

+`REV's Introduction to Programming <https://docs.revrobotics.com/rev-control-system/programming/hello-robot-introduction-to-programming>`_:highlight:`*` --- REV's introductory programming documentation, covering both Blocks and Java programming.
+Linked here is also the rest of REV's documentation for the control system.

+`Controls Engineering in the FIRST Robotics Competition <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`_ --- A book that introduces students to the broader field of control theory.

+`FIRST's Programming Resources <https://www.firstinspires.org/resource-library/ftc/technology-information-and-resources>`_ --- A collection of FIRST's official programming resources, including introductions to each programming tool.

 `FRC 4613 Software Workshops <https://github.com/Team4613-BarkerRedbacks/SoftwareWorkshops>`_ --- FRC 4613's workshops that are used to teach their new programmers Java and FTC programming.
 It goes from the very basics of data up to more complex concepts such as Polymorphism and Functional Interfaces.

 `Intro to Control Theory <https://blog.wesleyac.com/posts/intro-to-control-part-zero-whats-this>`_ --- A series of blog posts about control theory.

-`Learn Java for FTC <https://raw.githubusercontent.com/alan412/LearnJavaForFTC/master/LearnJavaForFTC.pdf>`_:highlight:`*`  --- An  introduction to FTC programming, assuming no preexisting Java knowledge.
-It is also available for sale as a `paperback book <https://www.amazon.com/Learn-Java-FTC-Alan-Smith/dp/B08DBVKXLZ>`_.

-`REV's Introduction to Programming <https://docs.revrobotics.com/rev-control-system/programming/hello-robot-introduction-to-programming>`_:highlight:`*` --- REV's introductory programming documentation, covering both Blocks and Java programming.
-Linked here is also the rest of REV's documentation for the control system.

 Libraries
 ^^^^^^^^^